 You could try to shorten a metal tub with your bow or crosscut saw, but you’ll just ruin the blade.
 It requires a complete redesign of the saw teeth to cut through metal.
 If you look closely at a hacksaw blade, you see the teeth make a wave formation.
 When you need to cut any sort of metal or tubing, it’s time to break out your hacksaw.

-The Slim Gem Badger hacksaw is perfect for small jobs.
-If you need cut brass rods, or even a screw or bolt, this little guy will do the job.
+The Milwaukee Compact Hack Saw is perfect for small jobs.
+If you need to cut brass rods, or even a screw or bolt, this little guy will do the job.
 When you wear out the blade, you can replace it without having to buy an entirely new saw.
+You don’t even need tools to replace the blade.
 And the rubber grip should keep your hand comfortable.

-However, if you need to cut something larger than a bolt, that’s where the Lightdot comes in.
-It’s large enough to take on PVC pipes, and you can angle the blade for 45-degree cuts.
+However, if you need to cut something larger than a bolt, that’s where the LENOX comes in.
+It’s large enough to take on PVC pipes and uses an I-beam construction that lets the blade tension up to 50,000psi.
 And bonus: you can store your extra blades in the handle.

 You can either buy a miter box and handsaw—which gives you accurate 45- and 90-degree cuts—or you can buy a powered miter saw.
 When it comes to power tools, miter saws are one of the safer options, and generally, you should use one of those instead of a table saw whenever possible.

 A powered miter saw can cut at angles that miter boxes don’t offer, and they’re quick.
 But a miter box and saw are far less expensive.
 They’re also gentler on the material and leave you with a cleaner edge.
 So, that option might be better for more delicate jobs.